Caravaggio: Beginnings in Rome (1592/95–1600)

+Caravaggio began working in Rome for Lorenzo Siciliano, a minor painter for whom he painted three heads a day, for very nominal pay, according Giovanni Bellori, a painter and an early biographer of Caravaggio.

-Known works from this period include the small Boy Peeling a Fruit (his earliest known painting), Boy with a Basket of Fruit, and Young Sick Bacchus, supposedly a self-portrait done during convalescence from a serious illness that ended his employment with Cesari.
+Known works include the small Boy Peeling a Fruit (his earliest known painting).
+The next two works are from his time with Cesari: Boy with a Basket of Fruit, and Young Sick Bacchus, supposedly a self-portrait done during convalescence from a serious illness that ended his employment with Cesari.
+The title Sick Bacchus comes from Italian art historian Roberto Longhi.
+Whether the artwork references Caravaggio’s real life illness is up for question, though many scholars are convinced it is a self portrait.
 All three demonstrate the physical particularity for which Caravaggio was to become renowned: the fruit-basket-boy's produce has been analyzed by a professor of horticulture, who was able to identify individual cultivars right down to "...a large fig leaf with a prominent fungal scorch lesion resembling anthracnose (Glomerella cingulata)."

 Caravaggio left Cesari, determined to make his own way after a heated argument.
 At this point he forged some extremely important friendships, with the painter Prospero Orsi, the architect Onorio Longhi, and the sixteen-year-old Sicilian artist Mario Minniti.
 Orsi, established in the profession, introduced him to influential collectors; Longhi, more balefully, introduced him to the world of Roman street brawls.
 Minniti served Caravaggio as a model and, years later, would be instrumental in helping him to obtain important commissions in Sicily.
+Minniti had fled Syracuse years prior, and he and Caravaggio allegedly dreamed together of rising to greater things.
+Minniti had a “moon-shaped” face and appeared in a number of Caravaggio’s early works.
 Ostensibly, the first archival reference to Caravaggio in a contemporary document from Rome is the listing of his name, with that of Prospero Orsi as his partner, as an 'assistant' in a procession in October 1594 in honour of St. Luke.
 The earliest informative account of his life in the city is a court transcript dated 11 July 1597, when Caravaggio and Prospero Orsi were witnesses to a crime near San Luigi de' Francesi.